Super Reverb

 Pull out the V1 normal channel preamp tube – More preamp gain in vibrato channel

-We’ll start with saying that this is a must have mod.
+We’ll start with saying that this is a mod we personally do to all dual channel blackface, silverface and reissue amps.
 It is so easy to enable and disable that it can hardly be called a mod.
-If you are like most players and only use the Vibrato channel (reverb, tremolo, the brigth cap and the extra gain stage), you should pull out the V1 tube.
-This is the preamp tube for the normal channel which you are not using.
+If you are like most players and only use the Vibrato channel (reverb, tremolo, the bright cap and the extra gain stage), you should pull out the V1 tube.
+This is the preamp tube for the normal channel which you are not using when playing the Vibrato channel.
 Vice versa; If you’re using the Normal channel, you can pull out the V2 tube.
-All AB763-similar circuits (Deluxe Reverb, Super Reverb, Pro Reverb, Twin Reverb, Vibroverb, Vibrolux) are designed so that signal is leaking between the two channels.
-The amp will play louder at the same volume knob setting when pulling the V1/V2 tube that you’re not using.
-The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmomics.
-This mod does not change the amp’s clean headroom.
+All AB763-similar circuits (Deluxe Reverb, Super Reverb, Pro Reverb, Twin Reverb, Vibroverb, Vibrolux) are designed so that they share the cathode cap and resistor (25 uF/1500 ohm) and pulling one of the tubes will changes the effective value of the resistor they both share.
+If you pull one tube the other channel’s tube will be hotter biased and offers more gain.
+The amp will play louder than before given the same volume knob setting.
+The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmonics.
+This mod does not change the amp’s clean headroom but increases the preamp gain and preamp distortion.

 This mod is one of Cesar Diaz’ tricks in the Fender Custom Shop Vibroverb 64 which he always did to Stevie’s amps.
+This mod is safe.
+It has stood the test of time and been been done by players in 50 years in blackface Fender amps.

 Replace the 12AT7 PI tube with a 12AX7 or 12AU7 – Less clean headroom.